 We include the ingredient list and guaranteed analysis for each meal recipe below.

 This is where Pet Plate truly stands out.
 The quality and nutritional value of Pet Plate ingredients are superior.
-The chicken, turkey, beef, and lamb used in the four meals are all high quality animal proteins sourced from USDA-registered suppliers.
+The chicken, turkey, beef, lamb, pork, and venison used in the 6 meals are all high quality animal proteins sourced from USDA-registered suppliers.
 Pet Plate never uses rendered meats or animal by-products, and the ingredients never contain artificial preservatives, colors, or flavors.
 Because the meals are slow-cooked and flash frozen, each ingredient's nutritional value is largely preserved.

 Although Django cannot express in words how he feels whenever we open a container of Pet Plate, I can tell you this...
 Django is always very excited when we begin preparing his dinner bowl with Pet Plate.
 As I mentioned in the intro, the first time Django ate Pet Plate he carried his dinner bowl out of the kitchen and into the living room so he could continue licking it!
 To this day, Django is more energized and excited when he knows we're about to give him Chompin' Chicken or Lip-Lickin' Lamp.